 When I feel bad about the way that I look, I have a tendency to try to cover up.
 To hide my body in layers of clothing.
 Either that, or I will try to squeeze myself into uncomfortable old clothes in an attempt to prove to myself that I still can.

-That of course does nothing for the way I feel about myself.
+Neither of those do anything positive for the way I feel about myself.

 This summer I am determined to look and feel good.
 To look in the mirror and actually like the outfit that I am wearing.
 And that also means wearing clothes that I feel comfortable in.
-Clothes that fit well and clothes that don’t make me feel too self-conscious (which means that short skirts are probably out for this summer).
+Clothes that fit well and clothes that don’t make me feel too self-conscious.

 Stop with the Negative Self Talk Already

-I’ve only recently realised just how bloody exhausting it is to spend vast proportions of time criticising myself.
-It amazes me that I have even had time to do anything else in the past few years with the barrage of self abuse inside my head.
+I’ve only recently realised just how bloody exhausting it is to spend vast portions of time criticising myself.

 The difficulty with this is that a lot of it occurs largely without me knowing it.
 It is only recently and with the benefit of therapy that I have started to notice it and understand that it is a problem.